Soil Testing Service

 All American Environmental takes samples of your soil from random spots on your property.
 The samples are tested for the presence of minerals like calcium, sulfur, nitrogen, and potassium.
 Soil rich in these nutrients is usually suitable for growing plants and food.
 Soil undergoes inspection for heavy metals like copper, lead, arsenic, and mercury.
 If there is more than 50ppm of lead in the ground, it is deemed toxic.

-Contact us today to set up your soil testing appointment.
+Contact All American Environmental today to set up your soil testing service appointment.
 We are state-approved and use state-of-the-art equipment and methods to ensure an accurate reading and solutions for soil improvement.